arthurchumak/arthurchumak.github.io/README.md

 **Used stack**: AWS, Node.js, Angular, RxJS, Typescript

 **Done by me**:
-- Endpoints development with support of mobile team by Swagger api schema
+- Backend development with support of mobile team by Swagger api schema
 - Data migrations between 3rd party services and AWS, about 10mlns record
 - Frontend team support

-### Agriculture (2020.08-2021.02)
+### MVP Agriculture (2020.08-2021.02)

-**Description**: The goal of the project is to collect metrics and automation af agriculture processes.
+**Description**: The goal of the project is quick development of service to collect metrics and automation af agriculture processes.
 Users could set up cultiware processes and track growing of plants.

 **Role**: Angular developer